London

 Here’s a list of things that interest me about London.

-Thank you Kathryn Smith, Rebecca Giggs for various hot tips.
+Thanks to Kathryn Smith and Rebecca Giggs for various hot tips.

 I would be interested in going to peak London activities.
-This is an idiosyncratic definition that includes being specific to London and high on intimate, visceral and personal dimensions of experience.
-Going to look at Westminster doesn’t count because it is just a building, and one clogged with a ten thousand people taking selfies then getting bored.
-Likewise London bridge.
-What is some INTENSE LONDON BUSINESS?
+This is an idiosyncratic definition that includes being specific to London and high on intimate, visceral, and personal dimensions of experience.
+Going to look at Westminster doesn’t count because it’s just a building—one clogged with ten thousand people taking selfies and then getting bored.
+Likewise, London Bridge.
+What’s some INTENSE LONDON BUSINESS?

-I have been told that London is strong on history and Things of Interest to the Progeny of Oligarchs, so let us lean into that.
+I have been told that London is strong on history and Things of Interest to the Progeny of Oligarchs, so let’s lean into that.

 • Kew Gardens, hub of the empire of botany that helped Britain dominate the world.
-They’ve got weird collections, gussied up nicely.
-Bonsai, Cacti
+They’ve got weird collections, all gussied up nicely.
+(Bonsai, Cacti…)

 • The Grant Museum at UCL has a JAR OF MOLES.

-• The Viktor Wynd Absinthe and Monsters looks kitsch enough that I probably wouldn’t go if I lived here, but as a tourist I feel like I have licence.
+• The Viktor Wynd Absinthe and Monsters schtick looks kitsch enough that I probably wouldn’t go if I lived in London, but as a tourist I feel like I’ve got a licence.

 • Newspeak House